Optimize token usage to keep your costs down

 In Build Mode, Bolt updates your code at each stage of your conversation, which uses up tokens.
 To avoid unnecessary code changes, use Discussion Mode when you want to get help, troubleshoot, or discuss plans, but don’t want to implement anything immediately.
 Discussion Mode uses approximately 90% fewer tokens than Build Mode.

+When an error occurs in your project, Bolt automatically attempts to fix it once.
 Repeatedly clicking the Attempt fix button can lead to unnecessary token consumption.
 After each attempt, review the result and refine your next request if needed.
 There are programming challenges that the AI cannot solve automatically, so it is a good idea to do some research and intervene manually if it fails to fix automatically.

 If you find yourself stuck in an error loop, a useful strategy is to prompt the AI to enhance error handling and implement detailed logging throughout the problematic area.
 The AI excels at inserting robust error logs, even at a granular level, such as between functions or key steps.
 These logs provide valuable feedback that the AI can use to better understand the root cause of the issue.
 The additional logging provides more precise information when the error occurs again.
 With this detailed feedback, the AI can make more accurate adjustments to fix the issue.